CaptainProton42/WinJoy/README.md

 * There can be input lag.
 * Battery indicator in application doesn't work correctly.
 * Support for custom control bindings is not yet implemented.
+* Controllers need to be manually calibrated by pressing the corresponding button(s).
 * Crashs might occur.

 I was able to reuse some of the code from my fork of [XOutput](https://github.com/CaptainProton42/XOutput).
 Also huge thanks to all the contributors over at the [Switch Reverse Engineering](https://github.com/dekuNukem/Nintendo_Switch_Reverse_Engineering) repo.